New York Habitat Blog - Home

 The Central Park Zoo had some bleak years back in the 70s and 80s.
 It had been neglected and its animals were living in small cramped cages.
 It has since been renovated and today it’s a thriving healthy zoo with a lot to see.
 Come see the polar bears, the sea lion pool, monkeys and the amazing tropical rain forest.
 Just next door is the Children’s Zoo.
 This is a must-see if you have kids.
 They’ve got goats, pigs, turtles, ducks and even a cow named Othello.
 The best part - most of the animals can be touched and fed.

-Don’t forget that a great way to experience New York is to rent a vacation rental from New York Habitat.
+Don’t forget that a great way to experience the city to rent a New York vacation rental from New York Habitat.
 We’ve got apartments all around Central Park.
 It’s a great alternative to the usual hotel and it’ll save you money!

 This studio apartment with terrace on the Upper West Side (NY-12814) is a great option if you’re looking for quick access to Central Park.